VLevi2611/obsidian-quartz/Notes/Physics/Classical Mechanics/Momentum/Collision.md

 ---
 ## Definition

-A collision occurs between 2 objects that touch each other and transfer [[Energy]] to one ano
+A collision occurs between 2 objects that touch each other and transfer [[Energy]] to one another.